-This PDF is designed to be interactive and contains links to sections within this document, Box files, and accompanying MEAL Handbook RescueNet pages.
+This PDF is designed to be interactive and contains links to sections within this document and Box files.

 Words in bold

 - If you encounter words in bold black color within the PDF, it means that the term contains a definition in the glossary section - If you are interested in learning about the definition, click on the word in bold.
 This will bring you to the relevant section in the glossary.